- Turkey - North America

 Objectives and targets form the confluence where policy commitments are translated into substantive action, and where resources and responsibilities are allocated to achieve these goals.

-Regarding our egg business, 100% of our contracted supply originates from farms which are either United Egg Producers (UEP) compliant or UEP certified.
-This is confirmed by an independent, third-party audit, which is conducted annually.
+Regarding our egg business, 100 percent of our contracted conventionally raised egg supply originates from farms that are United Egg Producers (UEP) certified, meaning they meet UEP animal welfare standards.
+This is confirmed by an annual, independent, third-party audit.
+One hundred percent of the cage-free eggs we purchase are certified by either American Humane Association (American Humane certified), Humane Farm Animal Care (Certified Humane) or United Egg Producers.
 The audit sets objectives and target requirements in several areas, including hen housing, space, air quality, feed and water, biosecurity, bird movement, waste mitigation and care.

 While Cargill does not own any egg laying hens, we require our egg suppliers to have a written biosecurity plan in place.
 We work with them to ensure they are employing the best animal handling practices, biosecurity and disease control measures to prevent the spread of avian influenza and other diseases that may pose a health risk to animals or people.
 Cargill Protein convenes a yearly Biosecurity Summit with its key egg suppliers to share best practices and understand how past biosecurity improvements are working.